Skip to main content

 Source: SEAI

-The graph above shows the renewable energy used in transport in absolute terms, without multipliers or limits applied.
-Biofuels provide almost all of the renewable energy in transport, 96.6% in 2022, with renewable electricity providing 3.4% and biomethane (also referred to as bio compressed natural gas) contributing 0.4%.
-While renewable electricity in private cars still constitutes a small share of the total, it has seen significant percentage growth in the last 5 years.
-A small quantity of bio jet kerosene (aviation biofuel) was used in Ireland for the first time in 2022.
+The graph above shows the final energy from renewable sources used in transport in absolute terms, without multipliers or limits applied.
+Biofuels provide almost all of the renewable energy in transport, 96.0% in 2023, with renewable electricity providing 3.4% and biomethane (also referred to as bio compressed natural gas) contributing 0.6%.

 Renewable energy share in electricity (RES-E)